 What Does the "F" Mean?

-The letter "F" you see on the "heads" side under the place where the date should stands for the designers last name, James Earl Fraser.
+The letter "F" you see on the "heads" side under the place where the date is located, stands for the designer's last name, James Earl Fraser.
 All Buffalo nickels have the designer's initials on it regardless of the mint facility where it was manufactured.

 If your coin has a mint mark, it will be under the buffalo on the reverse ("tails") side of the coin, below the words FIVE CENTS.
-If the Philadelphia mint produced the coin, there would be no mint mark.
+If the Philadelphia mint produced the coin, there is no mint mark.
 The letter "D" indicates the Denver mint facility, and "S" stands for San Francisco.
-Key date coins are susceptible to unscrupulous people trying to add a mint mark to a common date coin in an effort to increase its value.
-Before spending big dollars on a rare Buffalo nickel, make sure it's authenticated by a reputable coin dealer.
+Key date coins are susceptible to unscrupulous people trying to add a mint mark to a common date coin to increase its value.
+Before spending big dollars on a rare Buffalo nickel, make sure a reputable coin dealer authenticates it.

 Recovering the Date

 Sometimes it is possible to recover the date on a dateless Buffalo nickel by putting a drop of ferric chloride on the spot where the date used to be.
 This chemical called a "date restorer" is sold under the trade name "Nic-A-Date."

 Although it will cause the date to reappear on a dateless Buffalo Nickel, ferric chloride leaves a blotchy, rough, acid spot of damage on the coin that ruins the appearance of the nickel.
 Also, the date will fade again over time, and each time you use the chemical, it brings back less and less of the date, and it will leave an increasingly ugly acid mark.